oicr-gsi/shesmu/implementation.md

 [`lookup()`](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/MethodHandles.html#lookup--),
 which can bind to any method that is visible from the caller.

+### Signature Variables
+Signature variables are special variables that compute some kind of record based on the input variable used by an olive.

+There are two categories of signature variables: ones that are static (_i.e._, the same for all inputs) and ones that vary for each input.

+This might seem a contradiction, but the static case is useful for things that depend only on the names and/or types of the signable variables.
+This is how the `signable_names` works.

+To create a signature variable:

+1. Create a class that extends `SignatureVariable`.
+1. Include a no-arguments constructor.
+1. Annotate this class with `@MetaInfServices`.
+1. Implement the `build` method to compute a value.
+If static, no input is provided.
+If varying for each record, the input will be the only argument to the method.

+For the per-input case, a wrapper is available to make implementation easier:

+1. Create a class _S_ that implements `Signable<`_R_`>` where _R_ is the return type.
+1. Include a no-arguments constructor.
+1. Implement the interface as desired.
+1. Create a class _SV_ that extends `SignatureVariableForSigner<`_S_`,`_R_`>`.
+1. Create a no-arguments constructor in _SV_ that passes appropriate values to the super-constructor.
+1. Annotate this class with `@MetaInfServices(SignatureVariable.class)`.

 ### Actions
 Actions are the most complicated.
 Shesmu pushes a number of questions about how actions work onto the plugin.